Opportunity for High School Students to Earn College Credit

 Interested students will need to complete an application for admission and the Summer Scholars agreement form and supply proof of dual credit classes.
 Students will be responsible for purchasing/obtaining appropriate books and supplies.
 Special fees may also apply to some courses.

 Summer session classes begin Monday, June 1.
-Due to the winter weather that is causing some districts to extended their school calendar, students should contact ECC if a class schedule conflicts with the end of the school year.
+Due to the winter weather that is causing some districts to extend their school calendar, students should contact ECC if a class schedule conflicts with the end of the school year.